 - Acoustic and in-venue assessment of filtered earplugs – see What Plug? released 2017;

 - Investigating sound levels and hearing health at Melbourne live music venues (funded through the Deafness Foundation, Victoria).
 We presented an academic poster on our early findings at the 2016 Audiology Australia Conference;

-- A discrete study into the hearing health of sound engineers;
+- Study into the hearing health of sound engineers;

-- Better understanding audiologist’s professional practice with musicians; and
+- Looking at audiologist’s professional practice with members of the music industry; and

 - Ongoing analysis of the data from Sound Check Australia – a national noise and hearing survey undertaken as the 2012 ABC Citizen Science project.
 Over 8,000 people completed the survey and the vast information it’s delivering informs HEARsmart’s ongoing activities.